nataliemcmann/sql-to-do-list/README.md

 jQuery should also make get, post, put, and delete requests to the server Logic in the client.js should determine style classes of data

+###Stretch Goals
+-Used branching before attempting each stretch goal.
+-First stretch goal, use bootstrap to change style and allow display on mobile (could not confirm that it will work on mobile).
+Themed the to-do app with bees.
+-Second stretch goal was to capture the time completed.
+Achieved.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).